THURSDAY NOV 8

 The whole meal was marvelous.
 And we had the nicest couple sitting next to us, they offered to take our picture.
 We said we were on our honeymoon, and that we were going to Paris next, and they were so envious.
 They’ve been together twenty-five years, they said they hope we’ll be together that long and be as happy as they are.
 I’ll be pleased if we’re still ambulatory and able to wipe ourselves.

-They had the most beautiful cement tile in the bathroom, I took a picture of that.
+They had the most beautiful cement tile in the bathroom, of course I took a picture of that.

 They also had a collection of photos from the first night they were open, in the late 90s, and I swear one guy was Paul Stoller.
 You only see him from behind, but it could totally be him.